mikeizbicki/ucr-cs100/textbook/tools/bash/bash-oneliners/README.md

     for i in *.pdf

-Here the for loop is iteratively searching through the current directory for `.pdf` files.
+Here, the for-loop is iteratively searching through the current directory for `.pdf` files.

 Part B)